-We're getting lots of questions about our Glow in The Dark products.
-We've had a chat with Oliver, our Material Scientist to get all the answers you've been searching for.
+We get lots of questions about our Glow in The Dark products.
+So we've had a chat with Oliver, our Material Scientist to get all the answers you've been searching for:

 How they work...

 HOW DOES GLOW IN THE DARK WORK?

 Anything that glows in the dark is known as phosphorescent or photoluminescent.

 Phosphors are chemicals that collect energy from light and store the light energy for some time making them glow for hours afterwards, even when the light source is turned off.

 All our phosphorescent products are made using a high grade phosphor called strontium aluminate.
 This high strength strontium aluminate releases energy more slowly than some other phosphors, making some of the brightest and longest lasting glow-in-the-dark smart materials on the market.